violaaliwarga/Bike-Share-Analysis/README.md

 ### 3.3.
 Data Cleaning & Manipulation

-Handling missing data is a critical step in data cleaning and manipulation, especially with historical datasets like the Cyclistic Bike-Share data.
-Missing data can arise from various factors, including human error, system glitches, or incomplete data collection processes.
-Here’s a detailed approach to how I dealt with the missing values:
+Handling missing data is a critical step in preparing and manipulating datasets, especially when working with historical data like the Cyclistic Bike-Share dataset.
+Missing data can result from various factors such as human error, system glitches, or incomplete data collection.
+Below, I outline the systematic approach I used to address the missing data in this dataset.

 #### 3.3.1.
 Checking for Missing Data
-First, I checked for the presence of missing data in the dataset using `pandas.isnull()`.
-Here's what I got: <br>
+First, I assessed the presence of missing data in the dataset using pandas.isnull().sum().
+The initial inspection revealed the following results: <br>
 <img width="199" alt="Screenshot 2024-08-02 at 10 39 39 AM" src="https://github.com/user-attachments/assets/1a73aaa5-ea8b-4757-b007-9b766b7a8d3e">

 #### 3.3.2.
-Identify Missing Data
+Identifying and Analyzing Missing Data
-To effectively handle missing data, it's essential to first determine the extent of missing values in each column.
-This step informs the appropriate methods for addressing the missing data.
-Here are the steps that I took:
+To effectively manage missing data, it's crucial to understand both the extent and potential patterns of missing values in each column.
+Here's the approach I took:

 ##### a.
 Flagging Missing Data
-I flagged the missing values in each column by converting False (no missing value) and True (missing value) to 0 and 1, respectively, using `pandas.astype()`.
-This conversion is crucial because it transforms the missing data indicators into numerical values, which are necessary for subsequent analysis.
+I flagged missing values by converting the boolean indicators (False for no missing data, True for missing data) into numerical values (0 for no missing data, 1 for missing data) using pandas.astype(int).
+This conversion facilitated a more straightforward analysis of the missing data patterns.

 ##### b.
-Visualizing Missing Data Distribution
+Visualizing the Distribution of Missing Data
-I plotted the distribution of missing values using Matplotlib `plot()` function to identify patterns and the extent of missing data across the dataset.
-Here's the result: <br>
+Next, I visualized the distribution of missing data across the dataset using Matplotlib to identify any patterns.
+This visualization helped in understanding how widespread the missing data was and whether any specific columns were disproportionately affected. <br>
 <img width="306" alt="Screenshot 2024-08-02 at 10 39 53 AM" src="https://github.com/user-attachments/assets/9696c162-5862-46de-9192-b6f05c5351dd">

 ##### c.
-Analyzing Correlations
+Analyzing Correlations Among Variables
-I also checked the correlation between the variables, using Pandas `DataFrame.corr()`, to understand how missing values might relate to other features in the dataset. <br>
+To understand how missing data in one column might relate to another, I calculated the correlation coefficients using pandas.DataFrame.corr(). <br>
 <img width="471" alt="Screenshot 2024-08-02 at 10 40 09 AM" src="https://github.com/user-attachments/assets/32370240-a1f6-4f4f-a42a-fab22f3071c0"> <br>

-As shown in the picture above, the correlation coefficients ranged from -0.01 to 1.0.
-What does it mean?
-A coefficient close to 0, such as -0.01, indicates a very weak relationship between the variables.
-In this case, missing data in one column has little to no correlation with missing data in other columns.
-Whereas a coefficient of 1.0 suggests a perfect positive correlation, meaning that if one column has missing data, the other column will also have missing data in exactly the same pattern.
+The correlation coefficients ranged from -0.01 to 1.0:
+- Near-zero correlation (e.g., -0.01): Indicates a very weak relationship between missing data in different columns, suggesting that missing values in one column don't strongly predict missing values in another.
+- Perfect correlation (e.g., 1.0): Indicates a strong relationship, where missing data in one column perfectly aligns with missing data in another.

 #### 3.3.3.
 Handling Missing Data
 After the steps above and analyzing the results, I decided on two approaches regarding on what I was going to do to those missing data.

 ##### a.
 Removing Rows with Missing Values
-For the columns **`end_lat`** and **`end_lng`**, I decided to remove the rows with missing values.
-This decision is based on the small amount of missing data in these columns (only 0.1%) and the correlation of these variables with other columns that also have missing data, as seen above in Section 3.3.2.c..
+For the columns `end_lat` and `end_lng`, I opted to remove rows with missing values.
+This decision was driven by the fact that less than 1% of the data was missing in these columns, minimizing the impact of data loss on the analysis.

 ##### b.
 Imputing Missing Values using K-nearest neighbors (KNN)
-I noticed a substantial amount of missing data, more than 5%, in the columns **`start_station_name`**, **`start_station_id`**, **`end_station_name`**, and **`end_station_id`**.
-Since these columns tell us where each bike trip starts and ends, they’re really important for the analysis.
-Instead of just getting rid of the incomplete records, I decided to fill in the missing data using a method called K-nearest neighbors (KNN).
+Columns `start_station_name`, `start_station_id`, `end_station_name`, and `end_station_id` had more than 10% missing data.
+Given their importance in identifying trip origins and destinations, I chose to impute the missing values using the K-nearest neighbors (KNN) algorithm.

 A little bit about KNN.
-KNN is a machine learning technique based on a simple idea: data points that are close to each other tend to be similar.
-So, if some station info is missing, we can look at the closest data points to make an educated guess.
-This method is particularly handy here because station names and IDs that are near each other usually correspond to nearby trips.
-Here’s how I went about it:
+KNN is based on the principle that data points close to each other in feature space are likely similar.
+For missing station data, this method is particularly effective because stations that are geographically close often correspond to similar trips.
+Here’s how I applied KNN:

 1. Preprocess the Data
 First, I made a list of columns that shouldn’t be scaled or imputed (non-categorical variables).
 Then, I used `LabelEncoder` to convert categorical columns into numerical values, which is necessary for KNN to work.
-I excluded columns like `ride_id` and datetime columns from this step.
+I excluded columns `ride_id` from this step.
 Finally, I listed the columns that actually needed imputation.

 2. Apply KNN Imputation
 Although optional, I normalized the data to ensure that all features contributed equally to the KNN calculations.
 Then, I used the KNN algorithm to fill in the missing values by looking at the nearest data points.
 After imputing the missing values, I reversed the scaling to bring the data back to its original scale.